-CODE OF CONDUCT
+POLICY 4-1 - CODE OF CONDUCT

-As at 17 December, 2002

-INDEX

-PART 1 - INTRODUCTION 3

-PART 2 - GUIDING PRINCIPLES 4

-Guiding Principles of Elected Members, Committee Members and

-Council Employees

-Community Focused

-Sustainability

-Best Value

-Leadership through Partnerships and Networks Flexibility in Service Delivery

-Interaction Between Elected Members Committee Members and Council Employees 4

-PART 3 - VALUES AND ETHICAL STANDARDS 5

-Living our Values 5

-Living our Values Customer Service Excellence

-Leadership

-Participation

-People

-Ethical Standards

-Respect for Persons

-Justice

-Beneficence 6

-PART 4 - IMPLEMENTATION, REVIEW AND COMPLIANCE 7

-Implementation and Review 7

-Enforcement of the Code

-PART 5 - CONFLICT AND DISCLOSURE OF INTEREST 7

-5.1 Conflict of Interest 7

-5.2 Disclosure of Interest

-PART 6 -CONDUCT OF ELECTED MEMBERS, COMMITTEE MEMBERS EMPLOYEES

-Use of Confidential Information

-Improper or Undue Influence

-Gifts and Acts of Hospitality

-Disclosure of election campaign contributions

-Personal Behaviour

-Civic Leadership

-Respect for Title of Office 13

-Honesty and Integrity 13

-Performance of Duties

-Compliance with Lawful Orders 14

-Administrative and Management Practices

-Relationships Between Elected Members, Committee Members and

-Employees 15

-Appointments to Committees (External)

-Defamation

-PART 7 - DEALING WITH COUNCIL PROPERTY 16

-Use of Council Facilities, Funds, Employees, Equipment and Intellectual

-Property

-Travelling, Sustenance and Expenses 16

-PART 8 - CORPORATE OBLIGATIONS 17

-Communication with the Community 17

-Communication and Public Relations

-Health, Well Being and Safety 17

-Entrepreneurial Activities

-PART 9 - WHISTLEBLOWER PROTECTION 18

-Protection of Employees Reporting Unacceptable or Illegal Behaviour 18

-Reporting of Unacceptable or Illegal Behaviour

-Anti-Corruption Commission Act 1988
+STATUS: Council Policy - A strategic policy that sets governing principles and guides the direction of the organisation to align with community values and aspirations.
+Council policies are developed by the Policy Committee for approval by Council.
+RESPONSIBLE DIRECTORATE: Office of the CEO OBJECTIVE: To provide guidance to Elected Members and Staff in relation to: The duties and responsibilities that apply to each; and The minimum standard of conduct that the City expects from Elected Members and Staff.
+INDEX PART 1 - INTRODUCT TION4 13 PART 2 - GUIDING PR RINCIPLES54 ļ Council Emp Commu Sustaina Best Va Leaders nity Focused ability Interaction B Council Emp etween Elected Members Committee Members and loyees PART 3 - VALUES AN D ETHICAL STANDARDS6 • 3.2 Ethical Stand Respect Justice Benefice for Persons

+PART 4 - IMPLEMENTATION, REVIEW AND COMPLIANCE 7 6 4.1 ------------------------------------ Implementation and Review Enforcement of the Code PART 5 - CONFLICT AND DISCLOSURE OF INTEREST 8 7 5.1 5.2 Conflict of Interest Disclosure of Interest PART 6 CONDUCT OF ELECTED MEMBERS, COMMITTEE MEMBERS AND EMPLOYEES 9 8 6.2 6.3 6.4 -Use of Confidential Information -Improper or Undue Influence -Gifts and Acts of Hospitality -Disclosure of election campaign contributions Personal Behaviour Civic Leadership Respect for Title of Office Honesty and Integrity Performance of Duties Compliance with Lawful Orders Administrative and Management Practices Relationships Between Elected Members, Committee Members and Employees Appointments to Committees (External) Defamation PART 7 - DEALING WITH COUNCIL PROPERTY 1 6 5 7.1 7.2 Use of Council Facilities, Funds, Employees, Equipment and Intellectual Property Travelling, Sustenance and Expenses PART 8 - CORPORATE OBLIGATIONS 1 7 6 8.1 8.2 8.3 8.4 Communication with the Community Communication and Public Relations Health, Well Being and Safety Entrepreneurial Activities PART 9 - WHISTLEBLOWER PROTECTION 1 8 7 9.1 9.2 9.3 9.4 Protection of Employees Reporting Unacceptable or Illegal Behaviour Reporting of Unacceptable or Illegal Behaviour Public Interest Disclosure Act 2003 Computing and Origina Commission Act 2003 Corruption and Crime Commission Act 2003 RE 1 - DEFINITIONS OF 'MISCONDUCT' & 'SERIOUS MISCONDUCT' 20

+ANNEXURE 2 - 1 RIGHTS AND RESPONSIBILITIES UNDER THE PUBLIC

+INTEREST D ISCLOS SURE AC T 2003 3 21

-CODE OF CONDUCT DECLARATION
+CODE OF CO ONDUC.
+T DECL A RATIC)N 1823